 Remuneration for the Company's executives for 2014 consists of remuneration for executive directors and remuneration of executives, totaling Baht 26,314,948.00.
-It is noted that executive directors do not receive any remuneration other than office remuneration as executive director, as per the details in the table of remuneration for directors and subcommittees in Clause 4.2.
+It is noted that executive directors do not receive any remuneration other than office remuneration as executive director, as per the details in the table of remuneration for directors and subcommittees in Clause 8.4.1 (a)(1).